A Forgotten Newspaper Story from 1861

 ![]() |

-On the lower right-hand side of page two of the January 10th edition of the Chicago Daily Tribune sat a small but significant article titled 'A Springfield Incident.'
+On the lower right-hand side of page two of the January 10th edition of the Chicago Daily Tribune sat a small but significant article titled “A Springfield Incident.”
+Buried in that column was a story that captured the crisis of 1861 in miniature.

-The year, 1861, was just ten days old and the nation was splintering.
+The year was only ten days old, and the nation was splintering.
 The South was seceding.
-And President-elect Abraham Lincoln—still in Springfield, Illinois and weeks away from taking office—was already battling one of his greatest challenges: misconception and mistrust.
+And President-elect Abraham Lincoln—still in Springfield and weeks away from taking office—was already battling one of his greatest challenges: misconception and mistrust.

-Rumors had spread across the South, painting Lincoln as a threat to their way of life, a man who would bring destruction upon them.
+Rumors had spread across the South, painting Lincoln as a destroyer of their way of life.
 Most Southerners would never meet him, never hear his voice, never read his speeches, and never know his true intentions.

-But one man—an elderly visitor from Mississippi—wanted to find out for himself if those rumors were true.
+But one man—an elderly visitor from Mississippi—wanted to find out for himself.

 A Journey for Truth

-Then, he was granted an audience with with the President-elect himself.
+Then he was granted an audience with the President-elect.

 For a long time, the two spoke.
-Lincoln did not lecture him, nor berate Southern leaders, nor push his policies onto the man.
-Instead, Lincoln shared his genuine thoughts and intentions, assuring him that he harbored no hatred toward the South—only a desire "to preserve the Union and protect the just rights of all its people."
+Lincoln did not lecture him or berate Southern leaders.
+Instead, he shared his genuine intentions, assuring the man that he harbored no hatred toward the South—only a desire, as he put it, “to preserve the Union and protect the just rights of all its people.”
 [1]

 The Tears That Said Everything

-As he stepped outside into the crisp Illinois air, tears stole down his cheeks.
-He dreaded the future.
-Turning to a friend, he lamented:
+When the visitor stepped outside into the crisp Illinois air, tears stole down his cheeks.
+Turning to a friend, he said:

 “Oh!
 If the people of the South could hear what I have heard, they would love and not hate Mr. Lincoln.”
 [1]

 He had seen the man with his own eyes and heard the words with his own ears.
-And he desperately wanted to share that truth he had journeyed so far to seek.
+But then came the heartbreak:

 “I will tell my friends at home, but… they will not believe me!”
 [1]